What is gout?

 Gout results from abnormal deposits of sodium urate crystals around the joint cartilage and their later release into the joint fluid.
 Urate crystals can also form in the kidney, causing kidney stones.

-Uric acid in normal amounts remains dissolved in the blood, easily passes through the kidneys, and leaves the body as waste.
+Uric acid in low amounts remains dissolved in the blood, passes through the kidneys and gastrointestinal system, and leaves the body as waste.
 Uric acid in high amounts (higher than 6.7 mg/dL) will settle out of the blood and deposit in joints and make a person more likely to develop gout.

 The amount of uric acid in your blood can change depending on:

-- How efficiently your kidney gets rid of the uric acid in the blood (the main cause of elevated levels)
+How efficiently your kidney gets rid of the uric acid in the blood (the main cause of elevated levels)

 How frequent are gout attacks?